syubogdanov/backlib/README.md

 [![Python Version][shields/python/version]][pypi/homepage]

 > [!WARNING]
-> The library is in the planning stage.
+> The library is in the pre-alpha stage.

 ## Key Features